piral-samples/pimon-portal/README.md

 PAGE_API_KEY=YOUR_PAGE_API_KEY_HERE
 ```

-Now, at last, navigate to [`./packages/frontend/portal-shell/package.json`](./packages/frontend/portal-shell/package.json) and change the `build` command's `/_/pimon-portal` public path argument to match your feed name.
+Now, at last, navigate to [`./packages/frontend/portal-shell/package.json`](./packages/frontend/portal-shell/package.json) and change the `build` command's `/_/pimon-portal` public path argument to match your feed name, if you used a different name.

 With the configs in place, the portal can now be built and published.
 To do so, run the following commands, in order: